What is Bootstrapping in Business? Definition, Risks and Alternatives

 Not paying interest on a loan

 Not acquiring debt is also an obvious benefit of being bootstrapped.
-Many people take out a loan when they first start a business, and while this may help get their feet off the ground, the interest on that loan can become quite expensive.
+Many people take out a loan when they first start a business or during the business formation stage, and while this may help get their feet off the ground, the interest on that loan can become quite expensive.

 Cons of bootstrapping your business